caio-garcia/Web/Rover Lab/README.md

 You won't be able to move off the 10x10 grid (be careful!);
 At the end of the command processing, console will display rover's final positions as well as its full travel history on a coordinate basis *(x;y)*.

+I have also included some obstacles!
+Would you be able to find all of them?